 [12/19/2016 11:06 AM ]

 We eventually rounded up someone from therapy and they got us a lift seat and managed to get me into the chair without incident.
 I took the opportunity to drive around the hallway up and down once or twice.
 I went across the hall to visit my neighbor.
 It was a guy who looked like he was about 60 or so and had had some sort of physical problem I forget what.
 He was awaiting the opportunity to be transferred to a rehab hospital and ended up being discharged the same day that I was about two weeks later.
-We then set up my laptop on the hospital tray and I figured out how to use the WebCam to do a ride video on Facebook.
+We then set up my laptop on the hospital tray and I figured out how to use the WebCam to do a live video on Facebook.
 Here’s the video I posted.

 In the background of this video you can see the motorized lift device hanging over my dad’s head.